Superheroes offer insight into the psychology behind how people deal with loss and trauma.

 The two of them are literally day and night and will help illustrate different mentalities and outlooks on life, challenges, and improvement.
-They come from different worlds, have different drives, and deal with same issues in different ways.
+They come from different worlds, have different drives, and deal with the same issues in different ways.

 Let’s crack some heads and see what we come out with.

-AKA: Man of Steel, Big Blue Boy Scout, Last Son of Krypton
+Also known as: Man of Steel, Big Blue Boy Scout, Last Son of Krypton

 Superman was one of the first superheroes ever created and debuted way back in 1938.
 He became such a popular figure that I’m sure everybody is familiar with his backstory: a small boy is shipped to Earth in a rocket moments before his home planet Krypton explodes.

 Superman is known as the hero of the day because his superpowers are derived from the energy of the sun and he can only be harmed physically when exposed to radiation (usually by kryptonite).
-So the question becomes – can Superman’s qualities be applied to our everyday lives?
+So the question becomes: can Superman’s qualities be applied to our everyday lives?

-Superman is widely seen as a positive influence and a role-model.
+Superman is widely seen as a positive influence and a role model.
 Besides the “no killing” rule most superheroes implement, he is noted for being extremely kind-hearted and positive, even bordering on gullible.
-This presumably stems from his need to be accepted, as he is from another planet, and all of his life he has tried extremely hard to fit in with rest of us – regular people.
+This presumably stems from his need to be accepted, as he is from another planet, and all of his life he has tried extremely hard to fit in with the rest of us – regular people.

 This is the basic drive behind Superman’s actions: he just wants to be ordinary.